+A complete MAPA_SDU contained within a variable-length TFDF shall be extracted from a TFDF using the TFDZ Construction Rule ‘111’.

 An incomplete MAPA_SDU shall be discarded in cross-support situations.

 The extracted and reconstructed MAPA_SDU shall be delivered to the MAPA Service user associated with its GMAP ID.